 Falcon USA was formed in August 2008 to hold the Company's working interest in the Buckskin Mesa Project located in the Piceance Basin, Colorado.
 On 24 February 2009, the Company reassigned its interest in the Buckskin Mesa Project to PetroHunter Energy Corporation ("PetroHunter") and the Company was relived of all obligations related to the project.
 Falcon USA is now dormant.

-Falcon South Africa was incorporated on 17 March 2014.
+Falcon South Africa was incorporated on 17 March 2014 to conduct oil and gas exploration and development in South Africa.

 3. GENERAL DEVELOPMENT OF THE BUSINESS